2023 Pledge Campaign FAQs

 Q: How can I make a pledge to St. Timothy’s?

-A: You can make your pledge to St. Timothy’s through the following links:
+Or you can download a pledge card to mail through the following links:

 Q: What does it mean to make a financial pledge to St. Timothy’s?

-A: A pledge is a commitment to our church to give a specific amount of your financial resources to St. Tim’s over the course of one calendar year.
-Members of the St. Tim’s community renew their pledge every year.
+A: Making a pledge is promising to give a specific amount of your financial resources to St. Tim’s over the course of one calendar year.

 Q: Why is pledging important?

-A: Your gifts of time, talent and treasure make things happen at St. Tim’s – both at our church and in our missions!
-Episcopalians believe that stewardship — pledging back to God a portion of what God has given you — is part of maintaining one’s spiritual life.
-It allows us to reflect on the gifts God has given us and show our thanks by giving back.
-There is also a practical reason for pledging.
-St. Tim’s plans our entire year of events and operating budget based on the pledges that are received the year before.
+A: Your gifts of time, talent and treasure make things happen both at St. Tim’s and in our wider community!
+For Episcopalians, stewardship — pledging back to God a portion of what God has given you — is part of maintaining one’s spiritual life.
+It allows us to reflect on the gifts God has given us and show our thanks.
+There is also a practical reason for pledging: St. Tim’s plans our entire year of events and operating budget based on the pledges that are received the year before.
+This helps us continue all the programs you and our church love and rely on!

 Q: I give to the plate.
 Why do I have to pledge?

 A: Thank you!
 We are grateful for your gifts and generosity.
 In short, you don’t have to pledge.
 Giving regularly is a vital spiritual practice that dates back to biblical times!
-However, pledging is a way of telling your church about your spiritual gift, so that your gift can be maximized as the ministry budget is planned each year.
+However, pledges allow us to budget.
+If we don’t have enough pledged income, we may have to cut some of our programs and projects.
+Plate giving is a valued gift—like a bonus—but pledging allows us to plan.

 Q: Where does my pledge money go?